Demographics of Sabah

 People from Sabah are called Sabahans and generally identify themselves as such.
 Sabah is home to an estimated 42 ethnic groups, and over 200 distinct sub-ethnic groups each with their own language, culture, and spiritual beliefs.
-The coastal and lowland areas are inhabited mostly by the Bajau, Bruneian Malay, Bugis, Illanun, Kedayan, and Suluk.
+The coastal and lowland areas are inhabited mostly by the Bajau, Bisaya, Bruneian Malay, Bugis, Illanun, Kedayan, and Suluk.
 These groups traditionally worked as fishermen and farmers.
-The highland areas in the interior are inhabited mostly by the Kadazan-Dusun, Murut, and Lun Bawang (or Lun Dayeh) and their sub-groups.
+Both the lowland and highland areas in the interior are inhabited mostly by the Kadazan, Dusun, Murut, Rungus, Paitan, and Lun Bawang (or Lun Dayeh) and their sub-groups.
 These groups traditionally worked as farmers and hunters.
 The term bumiputera (lit. 'son of the soil') is used in Malaysia to refer to those of Malay and indigenous descent.
 This demographic generally enjoys special privileges in education, employment, finance, and politics.
 Within the bumiputera demographic, the term Orang Asal refers to just those of aboriginal tribes, excluding the Malays who are termed bumiputera which also mean indigenous.

 The three largest indigenous groups in Sabah are the Kadazan-Dusun, Bajau, and Murut.
 These are followed by the Bruneian Malays, Suluk, and others.
 Citizens of Chinese descent make up the majority of the non-Bumiputera population.